emesexochitl/Roseobacter/README.md

  * Unique columns with no common match in all input tables will be dropped at the end step
  * It takes what it gets.
 For instance, when a CSV table is exported from Libreoffice, digits can be lost.
 Before running this merger, make sure you exported your tables right!
  ## How to use:
- The merges operates on an interactive way.
+ The merger operates on an interactive way.
 First it asks for your files one by one.
-Next it will ask for defining your headers, then checks the tables one by one for dupicated and unnecessary rows and offers optimal editing.
-At the end all matching columns will be concatenated to a final table
+Next it will ask for defining your headers, then checks the tables one by one for dupicated and unnecessary rows and offers optional editing.
+At the end all matching columns will be concatenated to a final table.
+If you are not sure how to use it, please check the testrun.txt file!